Uvalde school police chief says he’s still cooperating

 Gutierrez said he is unaware of any plans to tear down Robb Elementary but that funds obtained through the program by other schools have traditionally been used to rebuild.

-State officials have said 19 police officers waited for more than an hour outside the classroom where Salvador Ramos, 18, opened fire, despite repeated pleas from children calling 911 for help.
+State officials have said police waited for more than an hour outside the classroom where Salvador Ramos, 18, opened fire, despite repeated pleas from children calling 911 for help.
+At one point there were as many as 19 officers in the hallway, Steven McCraw, the head of the Texas Department of Public Safety, said.

+Uvalde Mayor Don McLaughlin told media outlets in a Wednesday interview that he’d arrived at the funeral home across the street from the school about 15 minutes after “the first call” came that Ramos had crashed his truck nearby.
+McLaughlin said that while at the funeral home, he was standing near an official he identified only as “the negotiator.”
+He said that person unsuccessfully tried to reach the gunman via cellphone.

+“His main goal was to try to get this person on the phone,” McLaughlin said in the interview with Telemundo San Antonio and The Washington Post.
+“They tried every number they could find,” but the gunman did not pick up the phone.

 Travis Considine, chief communications officer for the Texas Department of Public Safety, said Tuesday that Arredondo had not responded to DPS requests for two days, while other officers in the Uvalde city and schools police departments continue to sit for interviews and provide statements.

 Arredondo has not responded to multiple requests for comment from The Associated Press.
-Considine told AP Wednesday that Arredondo had not responded to Texas Rangers’ requests for follow up interviews as of Tuesday.
-The Texas Rangers — the investigative arm of the Department of Public Safety that focuses on major crimes —had no immediate response to Arredondo’s insistence he was in regular touch with DPS.
+Considine told AP Wednesday that Arredondo had not responded to Texas Rangers’ requests for follow-up interviews as of Tuesday.
+The Texas Rangers — the investigative arm of the Department of Public Safety that focuses on major crimes — have not commented on Arredondo’s insistence he was in regular touch with DPS.

 The Combined Law Enforcement Association of Texas, which represents police officers, has urged its members to cooperate with “all government investigations” into the shooting and police response, and endorsed a federal probe by the Justice Department.